What is a residential electrician?

-Yes, this course prepares candidates with the fundamental skills and knowledge to start an apprenticeship.
+Yes, this course prepares candidates with the fundamental skills and knowledge to start work as an apprentice.
 This course covers electrical theory, wiring and installation, safety procedures, and the use of common hardware, materials, and building plans.
 Before registering for the course, we recommend that candidates review the state or local requirements for becoming an apprentice.

 Is this course equivalent to an apprenticeship?